 Wovar's nylon plugs provide very strong anchoring in different types of stone and concrete.
 Wovar supplies nylon plugs in different sizes for the best prices.
 The sizes in which Wovar supplies nylon plugs are 6x30mm, 8x40mm, 10x50mm, 12x60mm, 14x70mm, and 16x80mm.
 Order the high-quality nylon plugs from Wovar for very competitive prices.

-Gardeners, timber merchants and construction companies benefit from additional benefits such as a discount with a business account.
+Gardeners, timber merchants, and construction companies benefit from additional benefits such as a discount with a business account.
 Are these plugs not quite what you are looking for?
-Also view our frame fixings, impact fixings and strong concrete screws!
+Also check out our frame fixings, hammer fixings, and strong concrete screws!

 These high-quality nylon plugs from Wovar have an enormous load-bearing capacity.
 You determine the correct drilling depth when placing nylon plugs by adding 1 cm to the length of your plug.
 The correct screw diameter is indicated in the characteristics of the various Wovar nylon plugs.
 Wovar recommends choosing the largest possible screw diameter for a solid subsurface and the smallest possible screw diameter for a hollow base.
 This ensures the strongest anchorage.
 With the Wovar nylon plug, it is best to choose the largest possible diameter.